Canada–Iran relations: 2024

 On 19 June 2024, Public Safety Minister Dominic LeBlanc announced that Canada designated the IRGC as a terrorist organization under the nation's Criminal Code, citing “disregard for human rights” and “willingness to destabilize the international rules-based order.”
 Under this designation, thousands of senior Iranian government officials, including top IRGC officials, will be barred from entering Canada.

 Iran strongly condemned the move, leading its Foreign Ministry to summon the Italian ambassador in Tehran, who represents Canadian interests in the country.
-In a statement, the ministry expressed Iran’s “strong protest” over what it described as an “unlawful and internationally illegal” act by the Canadian government.
-The statement also warned of potential consequences and emphasized Iran’s right to take necessary and reciprocal measures.
+In a statement, the ministry expressed Iran's “strong protest” over what it described as an “unlawful and internationally illegal” act by the Canadian government.
+The statement also warned of potential consequences and emphasized Iran's right to take necessary and reciprocal measures.
 According to the ministry, the Italian ambassador pledged to promptly convey the message to Canadian authorities.
 Spokesperson Nasser Kanaani called the move “hostile” and contrary to international law while the acting foreign minister Ali Bagheri said on X that the Canadian government will be responsible for the consequences of this provocative and irresponsible decision, referring to the designation.

 2025

 In May 2025, Canada and Iran remained unlikely to resume diplomatic relations, severed since 2012, due to mutual distrust.
-Canada’s foreign ministry demanded "significant changes" in Iran’s behavior, citing its destabilizing Middle East activities, missile proliferation, nuclear opacity, and human rights violations, while urging compliance with IAEA obligations.
-Iran’s Foreign Ministry Spokesperson Esmail Baghaei countered that Canada must lift sanctions first, accusing Ottawa of ignoring Israel’s actions.
-Canada’s 2024 designation of the IRGC as a terrorist group and March 2025 sanctions on IRGC-linked weapons production deepened tensions.
+Canada's foreign ministry demanded "significant changes" in Iran's behavior, citing its destabilizing Middle East activities, missile proliferation, nuclear opacity, and human rights violations, while urging compliance with IAEA obligations.
+Iran's Foreign Ministry Spokesperson Esmail Baghaei countered that Canada must lift sanctions first, accusing Ottawa of ignoring Israel's actions.
+Canada's 2024 designation of the IRGC as a terrorist group and March 2025 sanctions on IRGC-linked weapons production deepened tensions.
 This further deterioration of ties affected over 280,000 Iranian-Canadians.

+On 31 July 2025, Canada joined thirteen allies in a joint statement condemning what they described as a surge in assassination, kidnapping and harassment plots by Iranian intelligence services in Europe and North America.
+In December 2025, Iran's Ministry of Foreign Affairs said that it had labeled the Royal Canadian Navy as a “terrorist organization.”
+Iran said this decision was a response to Canada's earlier move to list Iran's Islamic Revolutionary Guard Corps (IRGC) as a terrorist group.
+Iran referred to a 2019 law that allows it to take reciprocal actions and said that Canada's decision was against international law.
+Iran also stated that this law applied to the Royal Canadian Navy.